Contributor Guide

 Continuous Integration & Continuous Deployment

 We use Github actions to run our CI/CD pipeline on every pull request.
 The configuration can be found in .github/workflows/cicd.yaml.
-That said, every step of every job can also be run locally.
+That said, most steps of most jobs can also be run locally.

 Main